Junk Food, An Obstacle To The Cure?

 But if you’re talking about a chronic case, let me begin by saying that, as per the Organon, one or two remedy pellets should be dropped in a small bottle of water so that the remedy can be succussed (five times) before each dose.
 Succussing before each dose ensures that the remedy will continue to work.

 In a chronic case, start with a 6C potency three times a day.
 (You could also start with a 9C twice a day or a 12C once a day.)
 Improvement should occur within two weeks.
 The rule is, as you improve, take less often.
 The idea is: you don’t want to overdose, but you don’t want to underdose either!
 So, it’s a juggling act.
 All you want is for the improvement to run smoothly, you want to avoid hills and valleys; this is why you’re always juggling the dosing schedule to try to maintain your progress evenly.
 It’s important to realize that these low potencies get exhausted quickly and the potency needs to be raised at suitable intervals.
-But, they don’t cause aggravations, which means a lot to the patient!
+But, they don’t usually cause aggravations, which means a lot to the patient!
 Sure, you may wind up eventually at 200C, but, you get there one step at a time, safely!

 If the remedy picture changes, don’t keep giving the same remedy, especially if the new picture is an acute of some sort.
 Stop the remedy and retake the case.